8fold/site-joshbruce.com/content/public/finances/building-wealth-paycheck-to-paycheck/20220101/content.md

 Strike two.

 Then I got hit with another fee.
 I called again and explained the situation and how I had called and asked if there were any other fees.
-I also explained that while I wasn't living in squalor for most of my life, I had spent much of my life in a position of subsistence and I had just gotten out of debt and was trying to prepare for a different life and relationship with money.
-Further, all of this wasn't making me feel very good.
+I also explained that while I wasn't living in squalor for most of my life, I had spent much of my life in a position of subsistence and I had just gotten out of debt and was trying to prepare for a different and all of this wasn't making me feel very good.
 Believe the direct quote was:

 > I no longer feel like I can trust you with my money.